 There are many styles of hearing aids available, but they have at least one thing in common: they all need batteries to function.

 Understanding your hearing aid batteries is important.
-With proper care and maintenance, you can extend your batteries life expectancy and ensure your hearing aids are operating at their maximum performance levels.
+With proper care and maintenance, you can extend your battery life expectancy and ensure your hearing aids are operating at their maximum performance levels.

 Types of Hearing Aid Batteries